freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/use-a-template-engines-powers.md

 Your `index.pug` file included in your project, uses the variables `title` and `message`.

-To pass those along from your server, you need to add an object as a second argument to your `res.render` call with the variables and their values.
-For example, pass this object along, setting the variables for your index view: `{title: 'Hello', message: 'Please login'}`
+Pass those from your server to the pug file by adding an object as a second argument to your `res.render` call with the variables and their values.
+Give the `title` a value of `Hello` and `message` a value of `Please login`.

 It should look like: